 And that's why it's the opposite of surprise.

-Sound like, oh my god, it's so shocking.
+It's not like, oh my God, it's so shocking.

-I never imagined the day when somebody with Barry Weiss's political views and ideology could possibly arise within CBS News.
+I never imagined the day when somebody with Barry Weiss's political views and ideology could possibly rise within CBS news.

-Is that like that the idea like, oh, finally, finally there's going to be a little bit of space after decades of hoping, feudally, that finally there's going to be some space within large media corporations for somebody who supports Israel.
+Is that the idea like, oh, finally, finally, there's going to be a little bit of space after decades of hoping futilely that finally there's going to be some space within large media corporations for somebody who supports Israel.

 I mean, come on.